bmuia/bot-battler/README.md

 ```

 ### 3. Setup the JSON Server
-In your project directory, create a file called db.json.
+In your project directory/ root directory, create a file called db.json.

 Use the example data below and paste it into the db.json file.
 ```json